10 Hens Party Game Ideas

 This is a game set to embarrass the hen.
 At the start of the night, have all the hens write a dare or naughty question for the bride-to-be to complete or answer throughout the night.
 It can be humiliating, such as removing her bra while on the dance floor, x-rated (think pinching a stranger’s bottom or having a specific part of your body autographed), or something innocent, like asking a married couple for advice.
 Stagger them throughout the night until she’s gotten through the entire list.
 Give her a prize at the end as a reward for all her hard work and humiliation.

 There’s plenty of room for creativity and personalisation with this one.
 All you need to do is come up with a list of items for each team to collect, give them a time limit and have prizes ready for the winning team.
-Some fun and unusual items to add to your lists: a flavoured condom, a single man’s business card, somebody’s tie, a temporary tattoo, a pair of chopsticks and a lemon.
-Another fun twist is to send each team with a camera for photographic evidence!
+Some fun and unusual items to add to your lists: a single man’s business card, somebody’s tie, a temporary tattoo, a pair of chopsticks and a lemon.
+Another fun twist is to get each team to take snaps on their phones for photographic evidence!

 What you’ll need: a scavenger list for each team, pens, a camera for each team (optional) and everyone’s phone number in case hens get lost along the way!